gosu/chingu/README.new.md

   #
   class Game < Chingu::Window
     def initialize
       super # This is always needed if you override Window#initialize
-      #

       # Player will automatically be updated and drawn since it's a Chingu::GameObject
-      # You'll need your own Chingu::Window#update and Chingu::Window#draw after a while, but just put #super there and Chingu can do its thing.
+      # You'll need your own Chingu::Window#update and Chingu::Window#draw after a
+      # while, but just put #super there and Chingu can do its thing.
-      #
       @player = Player.create
       @player.input = {:left => :move_left, :right => :move_right}
     end
   end

-  #
   # If we create classes from Chingu::GameObject we get stuff for free.
-  # The accessors image,x,y,zorder,angle,factor_x,factor_y,center_x,center_y,mode,alpha.
+  # The accessors image, x, y, zorder, angle, factor_x, factor_y, center_x, center_y, mode, alpha.
   # We also get a default #draw which draws the image to screen with the parameters listed above.
+  #
   # You might recognize those from #draw_rot - http://www.libgosu.org/rdoc/classes/Gosu/Image.html#M000023
   # And in it's core, that's what Chingu::GameObject is, an encapsulation of draw_rot with some extras.
   # For example, we get automatic calls to draw/update with Chingu::GameObject, which usually is what you want.